 Faculty-led committees are essential to Grand Valley's progress.
 To ensure that professional academic standards guide the university`s development, numerous committees compose policies and review plans.
 While each college has its own internal governance structure, the committees listed here serve the entire university and report to UAS via the ECS.
 Another section of the site introduces the university's Curriculum Committees.

-The Faculty Faciliities Planning Advisory Committee, established in January 2004, was created to coordinate, facilitate, and provide faculty input during the design and building process of new buildings.
+The Faculty Facilities Planning Advisory Committee, established in January 2004, was created to coordinate, facilitate, and provide faculty input during the design and building process of new buildings.

-The Faculty Personnel Policy Committee (FPPC), established in April 1986, has the responsibility to review faculty personnal policy matters that extend beyond the colleges and make appropriate recommendations to the ECS.
-(Handbook, XV 4.4.2)
+The Faculty Personnel Policy Committee (FPPC), established in April 1986, has the responsibility to review faculty personnel policy matters that extend beyond the colleges and make appropriate recommendations to the ECS. ( Handbook, XV 4.4.2)